-This one-of-a-kind parenting book offers perspectives on the issues moms of color and mothers of children of color face as they raise their kids–from birthing while black to negotiating discipline to preparing children for racism.
+This one-of-a-kind parenting book offers perspectives on the issues mothers of color and mothers of children of color face as they raise their kids–from birthing while Black to negotiating discipline to preparing children for racism.

 Hairlooms includes 32 compelling personal stories about those who have embraced their God-given hair and beauty.

 Jay, “Mr. Real Estate,” Morrison has authored another informative, step-by-step guide that every aspiring homeowner should read on their journey to becoming “Lord of Their Land.”

 Novelist and activist Austin uses her own experiences as a de facto adoptee and Black adoptive mother to examine both racial bias and paltry Black representation in contemporary parenting culture.
 You can also check out this title as eBook on OverDrive/Libby, as eAudio on OverDrive/Libby, as eBook on Hoopla or as eAudio on Hoopla.

 Raising Confident Black Kids: A Comprehensive Guide for Empowering Parents and Teachers of Black Children

 Educator-author Fievre offers specific advice to parents of Black children about when and how to address the issue of systemic racism, how to recognize and combat racism, and how to foster creativity and self-confidence.